BayesFlare/Flake/README.txt

 *****************
 Parameters Unique to each Flare

-GSTD- Gaussian Standard Deviation
+GSTD- Gaussian Standard Deviation (GRED Type Only, see FlareType)
       The standard deviation of the Gaussian Rise.
       Measured in lots of 0.5 hours
       *If field not in json file, variable will be randomly generated

-EDTC- Exponential Decay Time Constant
+EDTC- Exponential Decay Time Constant (GRED Type Only, see FlareType)
       The constant characterising the decay of the flare.
       Measured in lots of 0.5 hours
       *If field not in json file, variable will be randomly generated